MHenderson/maximal-room-squares/README.md

 # I: greedy1

-`greedy1` visits all cells in order placing into the next cell the first available pair not violating the conditions of being a partial Room square.
+`greedy1` visits all cells in order placing into the next cell the first available pair such that the conditions of being a partial Room square will not be violated.

 ``` r
 library(tictoc)